2016 may not be a very fun year.

 Know your numbers to make inbound marketing count

-Inbound is a mathematical exercise.
+Inbound marketing is a mathematical exercise.
 If your industry needs historically requires at least 100 good sales leads a month to get to your revenue goals, you must calculate the number of qualified monthly website visitors you need and do the math.

 The same holds true with new customers.
 If you get the 100 leads and know that about 10% will be sales-ready, use your close rate to see immediately if 100 leads are enough to get you to your revenue goals.